nfalquet/thunderbird-openpgp/jekyll/index.md

 All tests participants could use fine both proposals.

-When asked which one they prefer, all test participant preferred Proposal B.
+When asked which one they prefer, all test participants preferred Proposal B.

-They liked the simpler encryption split button and the key notifications combined with the Never Encrypt dialog that provide just-in-time help.
+They liked the simpler encryption split button and the key notifications combined with the Never Encrypt dialog that provides just-in-time help.

 > Proposal B is much better.
 I can choose if I want encryption to be on
 > or not in general.
 If choose encryption to be off by default, I can still